pratikthanki/FourthDown/README.md

 ```

-And then `docker-compose up -d` from where your compose file is.
+And then `docker-compose up -d` from the directory of your compose file.

 You can then query the api at `http://localhost:5000`.

-The `./monitoring` directory contains a docker-compose file to deploy the api and monitoring resources locally.
+The `./monitoring` directory contains a docker-compose file to deploy the api and monitoring

-Run the shell script to create the docker network and services from root: `./monitoring/build-monitoring.sh`
+resources locally.
+Run the shell script to create the docker network and services from root:
+`./monitoring/build-monitoring.sh`

 On linux-based systems you'll need permissions to execute the script.
-To do so run the following: `chmod +x monitoring/build-monitoring.sh`
+To do so run the
+following: `chmod +x monitoring/build-monitoring.sh`

 View stats at the following: